Stictopleurus crassicornis

-Stictopleurus crassicornis is a species of scentless plant bugs belonging to the family Rhopalidae, subfamily Rhopalinae.
+Stictopleurus crassicornis, commonly known as the thick-horned scentless plant bug, is a species of scentless plant bugs belonging to the family Rhopalidae, subfamily Rhopalinae.

 Description

 Stictopleurus crassicornis can reach a length of 6.7–8.2 mm.
 These bugs have a punctuated pronotum, a banded connexivum and a rounded or pointed tip of the scutellum.
 The body is brown and the abdomen is often greenish.
 In the anterior margin of the pronotum there are two small dark brown markings quite difficult to discern.

 Biology

 Adults can be found from June to September.
 These bugs feed on various Asteraceae species.

 Distribution

 This species is widespread in most of Europe and in Northern Asia (excluding China).
 The preferred habitats are meadows.